PointConvFormer: Revenge of the Point-based Convolution: Related Work

-\textbf{Point-based networks.} There are plenty of work~\cite{qi2017pointnet,qi2017pointnet++,wu2019pointconv,li2021devils,su2018splatnet,wang2018non} focusing on directly processing point clouds without re-projection or voxelization. ~\cite{qi2017pointnet,qi2017pointnet++} propose to use MLPs followed by max-pooling layers to encode and aggregate point cloud features.
-However, max-pooling could lead to the loss of critical geometric information in the point cloud.
-A number of work~\cite{melekhov2019dgc,jia2016dynamic,mayer2016large,li2019deepgcns,goyal2021kcnet,wang2018local} build a kNN graph from the point cloud and conduct message passing using graph convolution.
-Later on,~\cite{wang2018deep,xu2018spidercnn,thomas2019kpconv,wu2019pointconv,mao2019interpolated,li2018pointcnn,esteves2018learning,li2021devils} conduct continuous convolution on point clouds. ~\cite{wang2018deep} represents the convolutional weights with MLPs.
-SpiderCNN~\cite{xu2018spidercnn} uses a family of polynomial functions to approximate the convolution kernels. \cite{su2018splatnet} projects the whole point cloud into a high-dimensional grid for rasterized convolution. ~\cite{wu2019pointconv,thomas2019kpconv} formulate the convolutional weights to be a function of relative position in a local neighbourhood, where the weights can be constructed according to input point clouds. \cite{li2021devils} improves over~\cite{wu2019pointconv} by introducing hand-crafted viewpoint-invariant coordinate transforms on the relative position to increase the robustness of the network.
-Such an invariant approach is only possible with point-based networks where the convolutional weights are functions of the relative positions of points, and not possible with a voxel-based approach where one has no direct access to the coordinates as a generator of the filter weights.
+\textbf{Point-based networks.} Point-based approaches~\cite{qi2017pointnet,qi2017pointnet++,wu2019pointconv,li2021devils,su2018splatnet,wang2018non} directly process point clouds without relying on the voxel structure. ~\cite{qi2017pointnet} propose to use MLPs followed by max-pooling layers to encode and aggregate point cloud features.
+However, max-pooling can lead to the loss of critical geometric information in the point cloud. ~\cite{qi2017pointnet++} improves over~\cite{qi2017pointnet} with a hierarchical structure by gradually downsampling and grouping the point cloud with k-nearest neighbourhoods or a query ball method.
+A number of works~\cite{melekhov2019dgc,jia2016dynamic,mayer2016large,li2019deepgcns,goyal2021kcnet,wang2018local} build a kNN graph from the point cloud and conduct message passing using graph convolution.
+To better encode the local information, \cite{wang2018deep,xu2018spidercnn,thomas2019kpconv,wu2019pointconv,mao2019interpolated,li2018pointcnn,esteves2018learning,li2021devils} conduct continuous convolution on point clouds. ~\cite{wang2018deep} represents the convolutional weights with MLPs.
+SpiderCNN~\cite{xu2018spidercnn} uses a family of polynomial functions to approximate the convolution kernels. \cite{su2018splatnet} projects the whole point cloud into a high-dimensional grid for rasterized convolution. ~\cite{wu2019pointconv,thomas2019kpconv} formulate the convolutional weights to be a function of relative position in a local neighbourhood, where the weights can be constructed according to input point clouds. \cite{li2021devils} introduces hand-crafted viewpoint-invariant coordinate transforms on the relative position to increase the robustness of the model.